Returning To Photography, The Workbook

 (and plenty of space for note-taking too)

+The Returning To Photography is a digital download, ready for you to print out and scribble in to your heart’s content.
 Your love of photography is still there.
 It's been there the whole time.
-You didn't lose it.
-You just need to find your way back.
+You didn't lose it, you just need to find your way back.
 This is how.
 Download it, print it out, pour some coffee and enjoy.